briancaffey/RedLM/README.md

 - Backend API built with Python, FastAPI and LlamaIndex
 - Frontend web UI built with Vue 3 and Nuxt 3
-- Inferences services (either using local services or NVIDIA Cloud APIs)
+- Inference services (either using local services or NVIDIA Cloud APIs)

 The application can run on Mac, Windows and Linux.
 Using local inference services requires Linux.